Basic Instructions for Meditation

-- Goal is to cultivate a kind Be gentle with yourself.
-You are not perfect.
+- Goal is to cultivate a kind attention.
+Be gentle with yourself.
+No one is perfect.
 You can be kind to yourself no matter what.

 - Notice the tone of voice you have when the voice in your head is talking to you.
 Part of the practice is to notice the tone of voice and notice if you are being kind and fair to yourself and others.

 - The obstacles such as being tired, bored and or lazy are opportunities to practice kindness, dedication, persistence, confidence and acceptance.
 Don’t give up too easily but don’t try too hard.
 If you are challenged, see if you can overcome the resistance for 30 seconds or a minute and if you are frustrated then you should stop.

 - Every meditation is a good meditation.
 It may seem difficult at the time but the practice is building your capabilities for the next meditation.

 - Doing the practices regularly helps strengthen your practice.
 It is like a truck going up the hill.
 If you keep doing it every day you develop momentum.
 When you stop for a couple of days you are starting from the bottom of the hill.